-2.2 Field data on meal purchases
+2.3 Field data on meal purchases - Mannheim

-The experimental data is supplemented by data on meal purchases from each laboratory subject for the time period 01.08.2019 - 31.05.2020 in the canteens at the University of Mannheim.
+The experimental data from Mannheim is supplemented by data on subjects' meal purchases made in the period 01.08.2019-31.05.2020 at the canteens of the "Studierendenwerk Mannheim".
 The data will be provided by the "Studierendenwerk Mannheim".
 The purchases are made with the ecUM and therefore can be assigned to a particular subject based on the ecUM number the subjects have provided during the experimental sessions.
 Although it is possible to pay in cash at the canteens, the student discount is conditional on paying with the ecUM and few transactions are actually made in cash.
 For a sample period from 01.10.2019 till 31.10.2019 less than two percent of the transactions in the main canteen were made in cash.
 We obtain informed consent of subjects to access their data prior to the experimental sessions.
 The data on meal purchases outside the laboratory is used to measure the long run effect of information.